Skip to main content

 A Life-Changing Experience

-Looking back, Kaleigh feels her time at Bradford College has been pivotal:
+Looking back, Kayleigh sees her time at Bradford College as transformative:

 “This is probably the most useful thing I’ve done so far.
 I wouldn’t be able to do what I’m going to do next without Bradford College.”